slipke/csm_ss15_sem_team_vagrant/lamp-nginx/puppet/README.md

 ## Configure

-The basic version of our code installs a plain nginx, PHP and MySQL server.
+The basic version of our code installs a plain Nginx, PHP and MySQL server.
 Nginx has one vhost called `dev.local`, which uses the path `/var/www/html` as root.
 MySQL is configured with the root password `root` and one database called `test`.

-To configure nginx, you can adjust the line `class { 'nginx': }`, i.e. if you want to install precompiled nginx from passenger, you can replace the code with the following:
+To configure Nginx, you can adjust the line `class { 'nginx': }`, i.e. if you want to install precompiled Nginx from passenger, you can replace the code with the following:

 ```
 class { 'nginx':